pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

 ```

-Run `pulumi up` to make sure the stack gets updated, and the value is exported.
+Run `pulumi up` to ensure the stack gets updated and the value is exported.

-## Look at your running Docker container.
+## Examine a running Docker container

 You can now use this output value using the `pulumi stack output` command: